mxashlynn/Parquet/Documentation/Parquet_API.md

 A [MapSpace](#T-ParquetClassLibrary-Rooms-MapSpace 'ParquetClassLibrary.Rooms.MapSpace') is Entry iff:
-1, Its [Content](#P-ParquetClassLibrary-Rooms-MapSpace-Content 'ParquetClassLibrary.Rooms.MapSpace.Content') is either Walkable or Enclosing; and, 2, It has a [FurnishingModel](#T-ParquetClassLibrary-Parquets-FurnishingModel 'ParquetClassLibrary.Parquets.FurnishingModel') that is [IsEntry](#P-ParquetClassLibrary-Parquets-FurnishingModel-IsEntry 'ParquetClassLibrary.Parquets.FurnishingModel.IsEntry').
+1, Its [Content](#P-ParquetClassLibrary-Rooms-MapSpace-Content 'ParquetClassLibrary.Rooms.MapSpace.Content') is either Walkable or Enclosing; and, 2, It has a [FurnishingModel](#T-ParquetClassLibrary-Parquets-FurnishingModel 'ParquetClassLibrary.Parquets.FurnishingModel') that is [Entry](#P-ParquetClassLibrary-Parquets-FurnishingModel-Entry 'ParquetClassLibrary.Parquets.FurnishingModel.Entry').

 ##### Returns